aubreyrjones/mutagen/README.md

 The complete PDF playbooks are created in `playbook_output`.

 For playbooks including Mutagen Markup, the electronic playbook is included as an internal attachment to each PDF file.
+You only need to distribute the unaltered PDF to enable full compatibility with the Mutagen ecosystem.

 GMs and players upload the PDF playbook directly to the online character tracker app to view the playbook or create a character.
 You don't need to involve me.
 This autonomy is one of the major benefits of the Mutagen system.

 The document builder also creates a `tracker_templates.zip` file including all the electronic playbooks as raw files.
 You can send me